zboris12/zgapdfsigner/README.md

 * Sign a pdf with an invisible pkcs#7 signature.
 * Sign a pdf with a visible pkcs#7 signature by drawing an image.
 * Sign a pdf and set DocMDP(document modification detection and prevention).
+* Add a new signature to a pdf if it has been signed already.
+(An incremental update)
 * Sign a pdf with a timestamp from TSA(Time Stamp Authority).
 (Only in Google Apps Script)
 * Set password protection to a pdf.
 Supported algorithms:
   * 40bit RC4 Encryption